On $NP \cap coNP$ proof complexity generators: The search problem and its S-T computability

-The negation of (ST) was considered in \cite{PS} under the name {\em KPT interpolation}: that $\mbox{D}_{P} \in \mbox{ST}[\pp, O(1)]$ holds for strong proof systems.
+The possibility that $\mbox{D}_{P} \in \mbox{ST}[\pp, O(1)]$ holds for strong proof systems was considered in \cite{PS}.
 However, it was shown in \cite{Kra-limitations} that this is not true (assuming the existence of strong one-way permutations), essentially for reasons similar to why the feasible interpolation fails for them (cf. \cite[Chpt.18]{prf}).
-The problem to witness (\ref{fo}) studied in \cite{Kra-nwg} does not have a $P$-proof as a part of the input and this lead to the need to consider non-uniform p-time students there.
-Another plausible looking hypothesis about the feasible intractability of a certain search problem related to non-deterministic circuits and implying (ST) was given in \cite{k4} (cf. hypothesis (K) there).
+The problem to witness (\ref{fo}) studied in \cite{Kra-nwg} does not have a $P$-proof as a part of the input and this led to the need to consider non-uniform p-time students there.
+Another plausibly looking hypothesis about the feasible intractability of a certain search problem related to non-deterministic circuits and implying (ST) was given in \cite{k4} (cf. hypothesis (K) there).

 We state for the record the plausibility of (ST).